-The Directors acknowledge their duty under s.172 of the Companies Act 2006 and consider that they have, both individually and together, acted in the way that, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole.
+The Directors acknowledge their duty under s.172 of the Companies Act 2006 and consider that they have, individually and together, acted in the way that, in good faith, would most likely promote the company's success for the benefit of its members as a whole.
 In doing so, they have had regard (amongst other matters) to:

 - the likely consequences of any decision in the long term.
 The Group's long-term strategic objectives, including progress made during the year and principal risks to these objectives, are shown in the strategic report and the key performance indicators. - the interests of the Company's employees.
 Our employees are fundamental to us achieving our long-term strategic objectives. - the impact of the Company's operations on the community and the environment.
 The Group operates honestly and transparently.
 We consider the impact on the environment on our day-to-day operations and how we can minimise this. - the desirability of the Company maintaining a reputation for high standards of business conduct.
-Our intention is to behave in a responsible manner, operating within the high standard of business conduct and good corporate governance. - the need to act fairly as between members of the Company.
-Our intention is to behave responsibly towards our shareholders and treat them fairly and equally so that they may benefit from the successful delivery of our strategic objectives.
+We will behave responsibly, operating within the high standard of business conduct and good corporate governance. - the need to act fairly as between members of the Company.
+We will behave responsibly towards our shareholders and treat them fairly and equally so they may benefit from the successful delivery of our strategic objectives.